pmqs/zipdetails/README.md

 columns.

 1. The offset, in hex, to the start of the field relative to the beginning of the file.
-2. A textual description of the field.
+2. The name of the field.
+3. Information about the contents of the field.

-3. If the field contains a numeric value it will be displayed in hex.
-Zip stores most numbers in little-endian format - the value displayed will have the little-endian encoding removed.
+    If the field contains a numeric value it will be displayed in hex.
+Zip files store most numbers in _little-endian_ - the value displayed will have the _little-endian_ encoding removed.

     Next, is an optional description of what the value means.